Top 8 Largest Snakes in Africa

 2. Black Mamba

-Black mamba, also called Dendroaspis Polylepis, is the second amongst the largest snakes in Africa.
+The black mamba, also called Dendroaspis Polylepis, is the second-largest snake in Africa.
 The “black” refers to the color of the inside of its mouth.
-It is known for its size and swiftness and can be ruthless and very aggressive.
+It is known for its size and swiftness and can be ruthless and aggressive.

 Unlike the African rock python, the black mamba has very vicious venom.
 When it wants to attack, it stands tall and attacks.